shubhamgupta2901/cheatsheets/sheets/projects/DependoLocker.md

 * In summary, Bluetooth and Bluetooth Low Energy are used for very different purposes.
 Bluetooth can handle a lot of data, but consumes battery life quickly and costs a lot more.
 BLE is used for applications that do not need to exchange large amounts of data, and can therefore run on battery power for years at a cheaper cost.

 #### ATT and GATT

+* GATT (Generic Attribute Profile) **defines the way that two Bluetooth Low Energy devices transfer data back and forth** using concepts called Services and Characteristics. **It makes use of a generic data protocol called the Attribute Protocol (ATT)**.

+* **ATT (Attribute Protocol) is a much lower level mechanism that basically defines how to transfer a unit of data (an attribute).
+GATT is built on top of ATT and defines how higher level services are composed and the framework for operating on those services.**

+* Android 4.3 (API level 18) introduces built-in platform support for Bluetooth Low Energy (BLE) in the **central role** and provides APIs that apps can use to discover devices, query for services, and transmit information.

+* **Central vs. peripheral**.
+This applies to the BLE connection itself.
+The device in the central role scans, looking for advertisement, and the device in the peripheral role makes the advertisement.

+*

 ---------------------------------------------------------------------------------------------------------------------------
 #### Hardware Configuration